-NOTE This topic applies only when printing an HP-GL/2 job with the HP-GL/2 Upgrade.
+NOTE: This topic applies only when printing an HP-GL/2 job.

 The merge option controls the overlapping lines in an image.
 There are two settings:

 - Off: where the lines cross, only the color of the top line is printed. - On: where the lines cross, the colors of the two lines merge.